Andrew Carter (composer)

 Andrew Carter (born 13 December 1939) is an English composer, conductor and arranger.

 Biography

 Andrew Carter was born in Leicester on 13 December 1939.
 He studied music at the University of Leeds before moving to York and joining the choir at York Minster as a bass.
 Whilst there, in 1965 he founded the Chapter House Choir, a mixed voice ensemble that achieved national renown under his direction of seventeen years.
 After spending a year conducting and adjudicating in New Zealand (1984), he returned to England to focus on composition.

 Oxford University Press have published more than fifty of his compositions over a period of association spanning twenty-five years.
-The famous Nine Lessons and Carols service broadcast annually on the BBC by the Choir of King's College, Cambridge, has included several of his carols, including A maiden most gentle and Mary's Magnificat.
+The Nine Lessons and Carols service broadcast annually on the BBC by the Choir of King's College, Cambridge, has included several of his carols, including "A maiden most gentle" and "Mary's Magnificat".